ElTangas/jtag2updi/README.md

 </pre>

 Alternatively, you can erase the chip from interactive mode, enter it using "-t", and "-F" to override the error:
+Note: You must build with DISABLE_HOST_TIMEOUT defined for terminal mode to work.
+See below for more information on the timeouts.
 <pre>
 avrdude -c jtag2updi -P com7 -p t1614 -t -F
 </pre>